Most claims name the doctor as the defendant. Yet, in certain instances, you may want to pursue the hospital.

 If the doctor performed the procedure or recommended the treatment, he or she is likely to be named as the defendant.
 Yet, the doctor-hospital relationship, as well as when employees report to a doctor, muddies the process.
 What should you be aware of?

-As you examine all of these factors, let Trantolo & Trantolo’s experienced medical malpractice attorneys guide your claim.
+As you examine all of these factors, let Trantolo & Trantolo’s experienced Connecticut medical malpractice lawyers guide your claim.
 For more information, call any of our Connecticut locations today.